9-8-7-6/cs-notes/database/PostgreSQL/05-Data Definition.md

 ## Identity Columns

-- An identity column is a special column that is generated automatically from an implicit sequence.
+- An identity column is generated automatically from an implicit sequence
-- An identity column is automatically marked as NOT NULL,
+- Identity columns are automatically **NOT NULL**
 - **Important:** Identity columns don't guarantee uniqueness, you must enforce uniqueness using `PRIMARY KEY` or `UNIQUE`.

 ### Behavior Comparison

-#### SERIAL: You can override the value in insert:
+#### SERIAL: You can override the value in `INSERT`:

 ```sql
 INSERT INTO table (id, name) VALUES (5, 'test');
 ```

+#### GENERATED ALWAYS
-#### GENERATED ALWAYS: You cannot override unless you explicitly use:
+You cannot override unless you explicitly use `OVERRIDING SYSTEM VALUE`:

 ```sql
 INSERT INTO table (id, name)